The Modern Lake Conroe Home We Couldn’t Find, So We Built It

 A Texas Home Designed Around Light, Land, and Daily Life

-Our home sits in a forested setting near Lake Conroe (the Sam Houston National Forest to be exact), and that shaped the design from the beginning.
+Our home sits in a forested setting near Lake Conroe, in the Sam Houston National Forest, and that shaped the design from the beginning.

-That is why modern homes often look simple when they are finished, but require so much discipline behind the scenes.
+Modern homes often look simple and minimal when they are finished, but they require a lot of discipline behind the scenes.

 A Floor Plan Designed for Family Life

-The main living space sits at the center, while the private areas are organized into distinct zones: a primary suite with its own lounge space, a children’s wing with bedrooms and bathrooms, a shared school room, a laundry and mudroom, and a separate ADU that has served as both guest space and office.
+The main living space sits at the center of the home, while the private areas are organized into distinct zones: a primary suite with its own lounge space, a children’s wing with bedrooms and bathrooms, a shared school room, a laundry and mudroom, and a separate ADU that has served as both guest space and our office.

 That separation has mattered over time.
 When we moved in, our youngest daughter was only three weeks old.
 Today, our children are older, louder, more independent, and using the home in entirely different ways.
 The floor plan has been able to support those changes because the original design was not based only on how life looked at one moment in time.